 - journaling mailbox.

-The journal recipient and journal mailbox have a direct impact on your storage resources.
-Selecting individual recipients or groups of recipients for journal recipients, rather than your entire organization, can drastically minimize the amount of storage required for Exchange journaling.
+Journal recipient allows you to select the individual recipients or groups of recipients for journaling, drastically minimizing the amount of storage required for Exchange journaling.

 Journaling mailboxes must be able to handle the maximum message size allowed in your organization; Microsoft advises that users disable storage quota constraints on journaling mailboxes based on this information.